2013 Muzaffarnagar riots: Return to villages

+Some Muslims evacuees returned to their homes over the next several months after the riots.
+As of January 2014, about 15,000 refused to do so out of fear of further violence.

 Investigation

 Seventeen FIRs have been lodged against leaders including one for the Mahapanchayat (great council) which organised by the Bharatiya Kisan Union leaders.
 The Uttar Pradesh Government announced a one-member judicial commission composed of Justice Vishnu Sahay, a retired Allahabad High Court judge on 9 September 2013.
 The commission has been asked to submit a report about the violence within two months.
 The UP government also removed five senior officials of the police and the administration from Muzaffarnagar for their poor handling of the situation.

 Misuse of social media

 Chief Judicial Magistrate issued non-bailable warrants against 16 politicians.
 On 20 August 2013, BSP MP Kadir Rana was booked for his alleged hate speech in Khalapar area of the city.
 He was absconding but surrendered on 17 December 2013 and was sent to judicial custody.
 BJP MLA Sangeet Som was arrested for allegedly uploading a fake video that shows a Muslim mob brutally murdering a Hindu youth and delivering provocative speeches.